FroshTheFrog/ShutDownTimer/README.md

 # ShutDownTimer
-Just a simple program that stream lines a cmd command related to putting your computer on a shutdown timer.
+This is a simple program that stream lines a cmd command related to putting your computer on a shutdown timer.

 **cmd command:**
 shutdown -s -t (time is seconds until shutdown)